Minimum number of credits

 /

-• By when do I have to obtain the minimum number of credits and what deadlines do I have to meet?
+• By when do I have to obtain the minimum number of credits and what are the deadlines?

 The relevant examination results and other study achievements must be obtained no later than one month after the end of the fourth semester from the start/resumption of your studies.
 This means you have time until 31 October or 31 March, depending on whether the fourth semester is the summer or the winter semester.